Anurag252/Learning-Go/README.md

  # Literal
  A literal in Go refers to writing out a number, character, or string.
 There are four common kinds of literals that you’ll find in Go programs.
 (There’s a rare fifth kind of literal that we’ll cover when discussing complex numbers.)

+ To make it easier to read longer integer literals, Go allows you to put underscores in the middle of your literal.
+This allows you to, for example, group by thousands in base ten (1_234)

+Rune literals represent characters and are surrounded by single quotes.
+Unlike many other languages, in Go single quotes and double quotes are not interchangeable.
+Rune literals can be written as single Unicode characters ('a'), 8-bit octal numbers ('\141'), 8-bit hexadecimal numbers ('\x61'), 16-bit hexadecimal numbers ('\u0061'), or 32-bit Unicode numbers ('\U00000061').
+There are also several backslash escaped rune literals, with the most useful ones being newline ('\n'), tab ('\t'), single quote ('\''), double quote ('\"'), and backslash ('\\').

+There are two different ways to indicate string literals.
+Most of the time, you should use double quotes to create an interpreted string literal (e.g., type "Greetings and Salutations").
+These contain zero or more rune literals, in any of the forms allowed.
+The only characters that cannot appear are unescaped backslashes, unescaped newlines, and unescaped double quotes.
+If you use an interpreted string literal and want your greetings on a different line from your salutations and you want “Salutations” to appear in quotes, you need to type "Greetings and\n\"Salutations\"".

+If you need to include backslashes, double quotes, or newlines in your string, use a raw string literal.
+These are delimited with backquotes (`) and can contain any literal character except a backquote.
+When using a raw string literal, we write our multiline greeting like so:

+`Greetings and
+"Salutations"`

+Go lets you use an integer literal in floating point expressions or even assign an integer literal to a floating point variable.
+This is because literals in Go are untyped; they can interact with any variable that’s compatible with the literal.